MitchBradley/ZWaveNotes/README.md

 The assigned name is "Left Ceiling Switch".

-### In-ceiling Outlet Above Main Workbench
+### Outlet Above Main Workbench

-This is similar to the plug-in outlet above but instead of plugging in to a dumb outlet, it is inside an outlet box.
-It is also GE-branded but made by Jasco.
-Its assigned name is "RightOverHeadInWallSwitch".
+This is a relatively new (as of Jan 2025) "NEO Z-Wave Plus Smart Mini Plug" plug-in outlet.
+In addition to on-off, it also monitors voltage, current, power and energy.
+Its assigned name is "AboveBenchOutlet".
+There is a manual at szneo.com.
 Like the plug-in outlet, it has a manual switch that you can reach with a ladder, and is normally controlled wirelessly.
+#### Factory Reset
+Hold the button for 10 seconds until "led lights is on", then release.
+The LED will blink 5 times.

+#### Inclusion Mode
+Plug it in then press the button 3 times within 1.5s.
+The LED will blink 3 times.

 ### Garage Door Sensor
 There is a battery-powered sensor on the side of the garage door near the bedroom door.
 A magnet attached to the garage door tells it when the door is closed.
 In the distant past I used it to use this to close the garage door automatically at night, but I don't use it anymore.
 The gadget that I built to activate the garage door opener remotely stopped working and I haven't fixed it.
 This sensor is not currently paired with the controller.